jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 {% include photo.html img="/my-story/pictures/f16/3.JPG" size="70%" caption="I also presented my (pretty terrible) Unity project there." %}

 ## Winter 2017 (Work Term 2)
 {% include photo.html img="/my-story/pictures/w17/surfeasy.png" size="40%" caption="I worked at SurfEasy VPN as a QA Analyst.
-It is an awesome startup with great culture and talented individuals that believe in their product quality first and foremost.
+It was owned by Opera (the company that has the browser) but it acted like a startup with talented individuals that believe in their product.
 I learned about the development cycle of software in a real work setting, worked in a tight knit team on logging and investigating bugs, and coded some of the iOS mobile automation tests during my time there." %}

 It grew in size, got a new office, and expanded their product line, so the company was doing amazingly well, and I was happy to be able to make a meaningful impact to the company during a time of high growth.
 [SurfEasy has since been bought by Symantec](https://www.marketwatch.com/story/symantec-acquires-vpn-provider-surfeasy-2017-11-06)